sjsakib/cfviz/README.md

 #### Issues
 * When somebody searches for a handle that doesn't exists, we get  Cross-Origin Request blocked and the status code becomes 0 in jQuery.
 So we can't determine if the user doesn't really exists or some other network problem occurs.
 * Firefox hangs for a while when drawing the tags comparison chart.
 Probably because it's big.
 I have plan to divide that chart in two parts.
+* When counting umber of solved problems, some problems that appear both on div 1 and div 2  get counted twice.